ggnicolau/Project-18-Predict-Hotel-Cancellation/README.md

-CONSIDERATIONS: we've too many missing values for company; probably those missing values mean that the reservation weren't scheduled by any company; it would be better to create a boolean feature to detect if it's a company reservation or not.
+CONSIDERATIONS: we've too many missing values for company; probably those missing values means that the reservation weren't scheduled by any company; it would be better to create a boolean feature to detect if it's a company reservation or not.

 ```python